 Financial aid

-Students enrolled in the Graduate certificate programs are not federal aid eligible.
+Students enrolled in a graduate certificate program only are not eligible for federal aid.

 Students completing a certificate with a degree program may be eligible for financial aid in the form of grants, loans, scholarships, or employment.
 All of these make up a “Financial Aid Package” and may be offered singly or in various combinations.
 Since funds are limited, priority for aid is based on financial need and how promptly applications are filed.
-For more information, please reach out directly to the Financial Aid department.
+To find out if you qualify, or if you have other financial aid questions, contact the financial aid staff person assigned to you or try uwwfao@uww.edu or 262-472-1130.